Whether you aspire to be a bodybuilder, powerlifter, or just want to start lifting weights, you need to begin with the basics.

 - Cable Curls

-Now that you know the fundamentals of weight training, you may want to read my complete bodybuilding for beginners guide here: Bodybuilding for Beginners: Complete Guide
+For a full workout program using these exercises, check out my complete bodybuilding for beginners guide here: Bodybuilding for Beginners: Complete Guide

 I don’t need to tell you this, but nutrition is going to be half the battle.
 And there are 2 major things to remember when you’re just getting started with weight training: